-On June 24, 2014, the Company and Ovation Entertainment Limited ("Ovation") have each designated a PRC citizen, namely, Mr. Shen by the Company and Mr. Zhihui Yu by Ovation, to be the nominee shareholders and established Tianjin Pinjian E-Commerce Co., Ltd., (formerly known as Shanghai Pinjian E-Commerce Co., Ltd., "Lefeng Information") to carry out online retail services.
+On June 24, 2014, the Company and Ovation Entertainment Limited ("Ovation") have each designated a PRC citizen, namely, Mr. Shen by the Company and Mr. Zhihui Yu by Ovation, to be the nominee shareholders and established Shanghai Pinjian E-Commerce Co., Ltd., ("Lefeng Information") to carry out online retail services.
 Mr. Shen holds 75% of the equity interest in Lefeng Information, and Mr. Zhihui Yu holds the remaining 25%.
 On the same day, Lefeng (Shanghai) Information Technology Co., Limited entered into series of agreements with Lefeng Information and each of its individual shareholders that are disclosed in the Note 2(b).